 That’s the order that the CFP® Board lists, and I’d say it’s probably the best order to follow.
 You can fulfill the experience requirements before you take care of the education or exam requirements.
 But I think you’ll have an easier time with all three if you focus on the education part first and then complete the exam while you are working in a financial planning firm.
 (It also makes it easier to get hired!)

-The Education Requirement
+The Education Requirement to Becoming A CFP

 There are actually two parts to the education requirement.
 Before you can take the CERTIFIED FINANCIAL PLANNERTM exam, you must complete a CFP® Board registered program first.
 This amounts to at least 15 credit hours of material.